 Taco Zip and Plunk!

 For the French magazine Astrapi (Bayard Presse), Cromheecke and Letzer created 'Ben, le Forestier' ('Ben de Boswachter') in 1996.
 This strip also appeared in Suske en Wiske Weekblad.
 With Willy Linthout, he created the funny children's comic 'Roboboy', which appeared in Taptoe, Suske en Wiske Weekblad and Spirou.

 The 'Taco Zip' side character 'Plunk!' got its own spin-off in 2006.
 The character was originally created for the Belgian Centre of Comic Art to illustrate the creation of a comic strip from initial idea to best-selling franchise.
 The character has become somewhat of a mascot for Belgian comics - he has lent his name to the Flemish comics prize De Plastieken Plunk and even got its own statue in Kapellen.

 In 2010, Cromheecke began a new comic with French scriptwriter and cartoonist Sti for Spirou, called 'L'île Carrément Perdue', that is published in Dutch as 'Het godvergeten eiland'.
 Cromheecke resumed his original character 'Tom Carbon' in 2010, when Dutch publisher Strip 2000 reissued the original books with new covers, and also added previously unpublished stories to the collection.
-In 2005 there was a big exposition of Taco Zip in Turnhout, Belgium.
-Thereafter, the expo has been travelling through Europe, and also visited Galerie Lambiek in February 2006.
+Deviating from his usual comics, Cromheecke has been working with writer Bruno De Roover on a comics biography of the French painter Daubigny, called 'De Tuin van Daubigny'.

 L'île Carrément Perdue